ska-sa/roach2_chassis_design/roach_2_manufacture/Readme.txt

 ROACH 2 Manufacturing Pack
-The manufacturing pack consists of 4 folders: documentation – Drawings and Information dxf – Autocad 2d files silkscreens – Silkscreens for the front panel, back panels and back stp_files – 3D Step Files
+The manufacturing pack consists of 5 folders: documentation – Drawings, measurements, information AND the BOM dxf – Autocad 2d files silkscreens – Silkscreens for the front panel, back panels and back, in .ai format as requested by AllFab stp_files – 3D Step Files supporting_documentation - details on the beefed up Virtex FPGA Fansink

 A single ROACH 2 Enclosure consists of:
 1 x ROACH 2 CHASSIS